How effective is EBT?

 What if I want more support and training?

 Dietitians and other health professionals who complete the training can request immediate access to audiotapes of patients learning the EBT tools.
 This way of learning the EBT personally (so you can teach from your own experiences) and professionally has been highly rated by dietitians, and you will have access to that "clinical session bank" for stress eating and obesity at no additional charge.

-As an Certified EBT Coach, you will be part of the EBT professional community of health professionals who are addressing the stress pandemic and training patients in the tools to overcome common stress-induced health problems ranging from obesity, stress eating, and diabetes to community health promotion, emotional and behavioral health issues and chronic disease.
+As an Certified EBT Provider, you will be part of the EBT professional community of health professionals who are addressing the stress pandemic and training patients in the tools to overcome common stress-induced health problems ranging from obesity, stress eating, and diabetes to community health promotion, emotional and behavioral health issues and chronic disease.
 Our provider community is warm, supportive, and collaborative in continuing to use neuroscientific skills to improve the health of our nation.